 HOUSING & MEALS

 Housing is in double room student apartments.
 Up to eight students live in each apartment, which includes an equipped kitchen, living/dining area, washing machine, TV and internet service.
 You'll shop and cook your own meals.
-Homestays are also available.
+Homestays are also available in Tuscania.
 If you choose a homestay, your host family will provide your meals.

 You can take classes in many areas of fine arts, business, social sciences and humanities.
-A few examples include Art, Art History, Business, Communication & Journalism, Dance and Psychology.
+A few examples include Art, Art History, Business, Communication & Journalism, Dance and Psychology. *NEW* for 2016-2017: the Rome campus is offering a program specifically for STEM students!
 To learn more about eligibility requirements, academic offerings, UW-Eau Claire equivalents, and the academic calendar; click here: Academics - Lorenzo de' Medici Italy

 LdM organizes student clubs, guided visits to historic sites, social and cultural activities, such as dinners at local restaurants, seasonal festivals, field trips, theater, concerts, and much more.
 Some of these events require additional fees paid by the students.